 The benefits of EMDR therapy include:

-- A decrease of emotional distress related to memory
+- A decrease in emotional distress related to memory

 - Long-lasting behavioral changes